bpollner/uniset/README.md

 * When called for the **first time**
   * Creating the required environment variable in your .Renviron file, and
   * copying the 'dogPack_settings.R' file to a folder in the users home directory.
 It is this file ('dogPack_settings.R) that is meant to be seen, read and modified by the **user** of package 'dogPack'.
 * When called subsequently, simply updating (adding / deleting) the key=value pairs in the local, user-level 'dogPack_settings.R' file according to a possibly new template in the 'dogPack' installation folder.
-Thus, whenever the developer of package 'dogPack' is introducing new or deleting obsolete key=value pairs, they will be (usually) automatically added to or deleted from the user´s file.
+Thus, whenever the developer of package 'dogPack' is introducing new or deleting obsolete key=value pairs, they will be automatically added to or deleted from the user´s file.
 Any values that the user modified will be preserved.
 Thus, a new update or installation of package 'dogPack' will not force the user of package 'dogPack' to completely re-customize the 'dogPack_settings.R' file.

 **In package 'dogPack'**, you could now define functions as follows:
 > dogPackTest <- function(){uniset::uniset_test(get("uev"))}
-> dogPack_updateSettings <- function(){uniset::uniset_updateSettings(get("uev"))}
+> dogPack_demo_updateSettings <- function(){uniset::uniset_updateSettings(get("uev"))}
-> dogPack_autoUpS <- function(){uniset::uniset_autoUpS(get("uev"))}
+> dogPack_demo_autoUpS <- function(){uniset::uniset_autoUpS(get("uev"))}

 The latter function is intended to be placed at the beginning of any function of package 'dogPack' to always (if desired) automatically source the local 'dogPack_settings.R' file into the environment called '.doe' (in our example).
 Thus, any values stored in the local 'dogPack_settings.R' file can be obtained via
 ```